adityassharma-ss/Computer-Networks/README.md

 ## Define gateway, difference between gateway and router:

 A node that is connected to two or more networks is commonly known as a gateway.
 It is also known as a router.
 It is used to forward messages from one network to another.
 Both the gateway and router regulate the traffic in the network.
 Differences between gateway and router: A router sends the data between two similar networks while gateway sends the data between two dissimilar networks.

+## What does ping command do ?

+The “ping” is a utility program that allows you to check the connectivity between the network devices.
+You can ping devices using its IP address or name.

+## What is DNS, DNS forwarder, NIC, ?

+DNS:
+1. DNS is an acronym that stands for Domain Name System.DNS was introduced by Paul Mockapetris and Jon Postel in 1983.
+2. It is a naming system for all the resources over the internet which includes physical nodes and applications.
+It is used to locate resources easily over a network.
+3. DNS is an internet which maps the domain names to their associated IP addresses.
+4. Without DNS, users must know the IP address of the web page that you wanted to access.

+DNS Forwarder : A forwarder is used with a DNS server when it receives DNS queries that cannot be resolved quickly.
+So it forwards those requests to external DNS servers for resolution.
+A DNS server which is configured as a forwarder will behave differently than the DNS server which is not configured as a forwarder.
+NIC stands for Network Interface Card.
+It is a peripheral card attached to the PC to connect to a network.
+Every NIC has its own MAC address that identifies the PC on the network.
+It provides a wireless connection to a local area network.
+NICs were mainly used in desktop computers.

+## What is MAC address ?

+A media access control address (MAC address) is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment.